joelpeckham/jpeckham.com/content/projects/GPT-Powered Stock Trading Research.md

         print(f"\nFinished scraping. {len(self._finishedUrls)} urls scraped. {successfulScrapes} successful scrapes.")
 ```

-I then spit my dataset into a training set with 90,000 articiles and into validation/testing sets with 10,000/40,000 articles respectively.
+I then split my dataset into a training set with 90,000 articles and into validation/testing sets with 10,000/40,000 articles respectively.

 ## Training

-Because the model weights are over 60GB, specilized computing was required for this training task.
-Training was done with a Google TPU-v3 generously donated by Google's [TPU Research Cloud](https://sites.research.google/trc/about/).
+Because the model weights are over 60GB, specialized computing was required for this training task.
+The training was done with a Google TPU-v3 generously donated by Google's [TPU Research Cloud](https://sites.research.google/trc/about/).
 I trained my model using the following hyperparameters:
 ```<json>
 {
   "layers": 28,